DO YOU HAVE PARANOID AND CONTROLLING PARENTS?

 Controlling parents tend to be anxious, paranoid and possessive.
 They struggle with true intimacy and can be extremely defensive.
 They take conflicts personally, very rarely apologise and it is almost impossible to disagree with them without receiving a forceful backlash.

-In the following paragraphs, we will focus on discussing the characteristics of parents who tend to be ‘fearful and controlling’, whose hyper-defensive behaviours are mostly driven by their fears of the world and their inability to tolerate vulnerabilities.
+In the following paragraphs, we will focus on discussing the characteristics of parents who tend to be ‘fearful and controlling’, whose hyper-defensive behaviours are mostly driven by their fears of the world and their inability to tolerate vulnerability.

 CHARACTERISTICS OF FEARFUL AND CONTROLLING PARENTS